roman-milk/roman-milk.github.io/diary-of-secry-slut-TalkMan.md

+===

- ****** Diary of a Secretary/Slut Ch.
-05 ****** bysex4every1© "Take off your blouse."
+"Take off your blouse."
 Henry said as he turned towards me in the middle of a seemingly random cubicle, fished out his erection and started wobbling his dick around in his fist.
 Uneasily, I took off my blouse and waited for my next command.

  "Good, now blow me." he said as he sat down on the chair of whoever's cubicle this was.
 I sank to my knees, somehow relieved that I could hide behind the cubicle walls for a bit.
 I grabbed his cock, gave it a few tugs and then put it my mouth.
 After sucking him for about two minutes, he whispered: "That's enough hon, get up and take off your bra."